asachdeva/vim-cheatsheet/README.md

 5. Move to where you would like to paste.
 6. Press P to paste before the cursor, or p to paste after.

+## Delete Multiple Lines
+In Normal mode enter 5dd to yank the next 5 lines from where cursor is

 ## Line Numbers
 To Display :set nu
 To hide :set nonu